11 Best Features of Recruitment HRMS

-Most HRMS offer some sort of recruitment facility but exactly what that means in terms of functionality varies from system to system.
-From simple applicant tracking and recordkeeping to tomorrow’s gamified collaborative social hiring experience.
-The key question, as always, is what does your business need, both today and in the future?
-To help you work out the answer to that question, let’s take an overview of the main automated recruitment features available on the market.
+Most HRMS offer some sort of recruitment-related feature but exactly what that means in terms of functionality varies from system to system.
+From simple applicant tracking and recordkeeping to the latest gamified, collaborative social hiring experience.
+The key question is, as always, what does your business need, both today and in the future?
+To help you work out the answer to that question, here’s an overview of the main automated recruitment features available on the market, including:

 - Job description templates, linked to your in-house standards, competence framework, etc.